shreygoel7/Pinocchio/README.md

 ### Running tests

-* Run the server `python manage.py test`
+* To run all the tests please run `python manage.py test`
 * For checking coverage run `coverage run python manage.py test` and then run `coverage report`
 * For testing purpose, please see the `credentials.txt` file for some sample credentials.
+You can also create new users but the staff admin access (to create new courses, departments, semester registrations, etc.) is only given to single user `nitin` mentioned in the credentials file.